 Several readers in my previous post speculated on the real reasons Patelco went with ASI in 2002 and is now going back to the NCUA.
 In 2002, Patelco had to receive approval by a vote of its members to switch to private insurance.
 It apears that the change back to NCUA was approved by Patelco's board of directors.

 As one reader noted, the way a credit union can dump NCUA insurance is a little worrisome.
 Members will often vote the way that the board recommends.
 Most members probably won't hear both sides of the issue.
 ASI may sound better than NCUA since it covers more, but as one reader mentioned, "who knows if they can really pay up when the time comes."
 And with the subprime mess, who knows how bad it'll get.

 It's important to note that not all credit unions can switch.
 Credit unions with federal charters (those that have federal in the name) are required to be NCUA insured.
 Only state chartered credit unions can drop NCUA coverage, and this depends on state laws and state regulators.
 I do know it's possible for a credit union to change from a federal to state charter.
 This recently occurred in Georgia at the Credit Union of Georgia.
-More info on charters is available at this NCUA page (thanks to the reader who provided this info).

 As I mentioned in my previous post, I'm glad to see Patelco returning to NCUA coverage.
 There's something about federal insurance that provides confidence that insured deposits will be covered no matter what the future may bring.
 But there could be downsides as one reader in my previous post mentioned.
 It may be easier to attract depositors now with NCUA coverage so they won't have to offer rates as high.
 Hopefully, that won't happen.